Help & FAQs

 Do I need to buy a licence to use your music on my YouTube videos?

 Our Creator licence will cover most personal and non-commercial use.
-However, if you intend to monetise or make advertising revenue from your videos, you need to purchase a Creator + or Professional licence.
+However, if you intend to monetise or prevent unwanted competitor ads from appearing on your videos, you need to purchase either a Creator + or a Corporate licence, respectively.

 Does my Audio Network licence include ad-blocking?